Our City. Our Campus.

 422 steps.
 That’s our students' average commute from Suffolk's campus to their internships at the Massachusetts State House.
 It’s the steps you’ll take inside the classroom, though, that will prepare you to make a difference once you arrive.

-Our professors have years of experience in campaigning, administration, and foreign policy, supported by extensive political research and scholarship.
-They encourage students to master the fundamentals--and to put them to the test interning for local, state, or federal government; working at consulates, nonprofits, NGOs, and advocacy organizations; and working in the nation’s capital through our partnership with the Washington Center.
+Our professors in government, crime and justice studies, applied developmental psychology, and law have years of experience in shaping domestic and foreign policy; working with communities affected by crime; and helping patients in clinical settings.
+These faculty members are experts in their fields and eager to share insights from their extensive research and scholarship in their classrooms.
+They encourage students to master the fundamentals--and to put them to the test interning for local, state, or federal government; working at consulates, nonprofits, NGOs, clinical sites, and advocacy organizations; and working in the nation’s capital through our partnership with the Washington Center.

-Want to explore politics beyond the United States?
+Want to explore policymaking beyond the United States?
 Our travel seminars, study abroad programs, and Madrid campus will give you a global perspective on our shared challenges--and solutions.

 Policy decisions that affect us all are being made every day.
 Want to be in the room where it happens?
-Suffolk can help you get there.
+Suffolk can help you get there--at both the undergraduate and graduate levels.

 Just because the world has gotten smaller doesn't mean that the world of business has gotten simpler.